+CRF for 1999 were approved.
 10) Further points of interest arising from the routine reports of the Standing Committees:-

-F&GP - Parsons Green Club having generously offered accommodation, many committee meetings will in future be held there instead of in the CA office.
+F&GP - Parsons Green Club having generously offered accommodation, many committee meetings will in future be held there instead of

 Tournaments - Ian Plummer was authorized to place CA tournament details on the Oxford Croquet Web page until the CA's own web page was established.